Salil Chowdhury

 Salil Chowdhury (19 November 1925 – 5 September 1995) was an Indian music director, songwriter, lyricist, writer and poet who predominantly composed for Bengali, Hindi and Malayalam films.
 He composed music for films in 13 languages.
 This includes over 75 Hindi films, 41 Bengali films, 27 Malayalam films, and a few Marathi, Tamil, Telugu, Kannada, Gujarati, Odia and Assamese films.
 His musical ability was widely recognised and acknowledged in the Indian film industry.
 He was an accomplished composer and arranger who was proficient in several musical instruments, including flute, the piano, and the esraj.
 He was also widely acclaimed and admired for his inspirational and original poetry in Bengali.

 The first Bengali film for which Chowdhury composed music was Paribortan, released in 1949.
 Mahabharati, released in 1994, was the last of the 41 Bengali films where he rendered his music.
 He is affectionately called Salilda by his admirers.
+He mentored famous music directors like R. D. Burman and Hridaynath Mangeshkar.

 Career

 Early influences – childhood and teenage

 Salil Chowdhury was born on 19 November 1925, in a village called Ghazipur in South 24 Parganas, West Bengal.
 Salil's childhood was spent in the Tea Gardens Region of Assam.
 His father was reputed to stage plays with coolies and other low-paid workers of the tea-gardens.
 While his father, Dr Gyanendra Chowdhury, was the Medical Officer at Hathikuli Tea Estate near Kaziranga in Assam, between 1931 and 1951, the Chief Medical Officer was Dr Maloni, an Irish national.
 During his early years, he used to listen to western orchestral music on Dr Maloni's gramophone.
 To date, this information stands engraved in black granite in Hathikuli Tea Estate in his memory.
 During the second world war Chowdhury got the opportunity to closely observe human sufferings, hunger and problem of the refugees.
 He studied in Harinavi D.V.A.S High School and there after graduating from Bangabasi College, affiliated to the University of Calcutta in Kolkata, and during this period his political ideas were formulated along with a considerable maturity in his musical ideas.